spiral/docs/stempler/directives.md

 }
 ```

-> You can also implement `Spiral\Stempler\Directive\DirectiveRendererInterface` to gain lower level access to functionality.
+> You can also implement `Spiral\Stempler\Directive\DirectiveRendererInterface` to gain lower-level access to functionality.

 Register your directive in one of your bootloaders via `StemplerBootloader`->`addDirective` method: